This is an overview of GED® class locations and testing facilities in the greater Redding area.

 The GED exam has four subtests (modules) in Literacy, Social Studies, Math, and Science that must be completed within two years.

-TASC and HiSET include five subtests (separate writing and reading tests) that cannot be taken separately.
+TASC and HiSET include five subtests (separate writing and reading tests) that can be taken separately as well.

 Online HSE testing is NOT possible but online preparation is fine so benefit from these free practice tests for your GED, TASC, or HiSET exam.